Bam Aquino: Early private career; media career

 From 2002 to May 2013, he was a board member for the Venture for Fundraising.
 From March 2004 to 2006, he was an ambassador for the Haribon Foundation.
 Since February 2006, he has been a member of Asia Society's Asia 21 Young Leaders Forum held in Hong Kong.
 In 2006, Aquino co-founded the social enterprise MicroVentures, Inc., and served as its president from June 2007 to May 2013.
 During his tenure, he led the development of the Hapinoy Program, an initiative aimed at empowering women micro-entrepreneurs in rural areas through micro-financing, training, and access to new business opportunities.
 The program gained international recognition, including the United Nations Project Inspire Grand Prize in 2011.
 Aquino's leadership at MicroVentures concluded when he transitioned into his role as a senator in mid-2013.
 From September 2007 to May 2013, he was a board member for Rags2Riches and the Coca-Cola Foundation.
 From March 2006 to May 2013, he was the president of the TAYO Foundation.

-Aquino was one of the hosts of the talk show Breakfast on Studio 23.
+In 2001, Aquino was one of the hosts of the talk show Breakfast on Studio 23.
 In 2006, Aquino hosted the youth-oriented debate show Y Speak, also on Studio 23.
-He also hosted the ANC's business magazine show Start-Up in 2008.
+He also hosted ANC's business magazine show Start-Up in 2008.
 In 2009, Aquino played the role of his uncle Ninoy Aquino in the documentary film The Last Journey of Ninoy.
 The film premiered on August 21, 2009, the 26th anniversary of the assassination of Ninoy.
 In 2012, Aquino hosted the business show SME Go!
 Powered by Go Negosyo on GMA News TV.